Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-We assume that in the presence of transient-faults, any pair $p_i,p_j \in \sP$ of correct processors is able to complete at least one round-trip of messages exchange whenever $p_i$ is able to exchange at most $\theta$ round trips with all other correct processors $p_k \in \sP \setminus \{p_i\}: k \in \Correct$.
-Note that a faulty processor $p_{byz}\in \sP$ can attempt to complete rounds trips with $p_i$ much faster than any correct processor $p_k$.
+We assume that in the presence of transient-faults, any pair $p_i,p_j \in \sP$ of correct nodes is able to complete at least one round-trip of messages exchange whenever $p_i$ is able to exchange at most $\theta$ round trips with all other correct nodes $p_k \in \sP \setminus \{p_i\}: k \in \Correct$.
+Note that a faulty node $p_{byz}\in \sP$ can attempt to complete rounds trips with $p_i$ much faster than any correct node $p_k$.
 For example, $p_{byz}$ can respond to any messages from $p_i$ with all the $\theta$ acknowledgments $p_i$ would need to receive for the perspective messages that it is going to send to $p_{byz}$.
-By flooding the network with responses, $p_{byz}$ creates scenarios in which $p_i$ believes that it has completed $\theta$ round trips without this ever occurred.
-For this reason, the proposed termination procedure counts the number of round trips each processors $p_k$ was able to complete with $p_i$ ever since $p_j$ has completed a round trip with $p_i$.
-Moreover, when summing up the number of these round-trips, $p_i$ ignores the $t$ `fastest' processor since they might be faulty.
+By flooding the network with responses, $p_{byz}$ creates scenarios in which $p_i$ believes that it has completed $\theta$ round trips without this ever occurring.
+For this reason, the proposed completion procedure counts the number of round trips each node, $p_k$, was able to complete with $p_i$ ever since $p_j$ has completed a round trip with $p_i$.
+Moreover, when summing up the number of these round-trips, $p_i$ ignores the $t$ `fastest' node since they might be faulty.